 The Domain Project consists of 3 mineral claims in northern Manitoba ("Domain").
 Under the terms of a joint venture agreement between the Company and Yamana Gold Inc. ("Yamana"), Yamana has earned a 65% interest in Domain.
-At the end of May, 2013, capitalized costs totalling \$394,221 related to Domain were written off.
-The Company currently holds a 34.8% interest in Domain subject to dilution incurred as a result of a recent exploration program in the area by Yamana.
+At the end of May 2013, capitalized costs totalling \$394,221 related to Domain were written off.
+New Dimension has elected not to participate in funding its portion of the program on the claims and as a result the Company now has a 29.56% interest in the Domain.

-The exploration programs described below were conducted under the direction of Fred Hewett, the Company's President and CEO, and a Qualified Person under NI 43-101.
+The exploration programs described below were conducted under the direction of Fred Hewett, the Company's President and CEO, and a Qualified Person under National Instrument 43-101 ("NI 43-101").
 Mr. Hewett has reviewed and approved the technical summaries.